-Due to the COVID-19 pandemic, special accommodations are being made for 2020 LSAT test dates.
-LSAT-Flex is the solution provided by LSAC for people whose plans were changed due to COVID-19 test center closures.
+Due to the COVID-19 pandemic, special accommodations were made for the 2020 LSAT test dates.
+LSAT-Flex was the solution provided by LSAC for people whose plans were changed due to the closure of test centers due to COVID-19.

 LSAT-Flex is a three-part online test that includes the three scored sections of the LSAT.
-These are logical reasoning, analytical reasoning (logic games), and comprehension.
-LSAT Writing is done separately, at a time of your choosing.
-It covers the writing sample portion of the LSAT.
+These are Logical Reasoning, Analytical Reasoning (logic games), and Reading Comprehension.
+LSAT Writing covers the writing sample portion of the LSAT and is done separately at a time of your choosing.

 Even though the LSAT schedule has changed due to COVID-19, there are plenty of options to stay on track with your intended timeline.